SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Bristol?

 For routine pumping and maintenance, a permit is not required.
-However, for any repairs, modifications, or a full system replacement, a permit from the Pierce County Board of Health is mandatory.
-This ensures the work meets state and local environmental health codes.
+However, for any repairs, modifications, or a full system replacement, you absolutely must obtain a permit from the Pierce County Environmental Health office.
+Unpermitted work is illegal and can create significant problems when you sell your property.

 Can heavy rain delay pumping in Bristol?